 What information do we collect?

-- We collect information from you when you subscribe to our newsletter or fill out a form.
+- In general, we do not collect identifiable information from our website visitors.
+We collect information from you when you subscribe to our newsletter or fill out a form.

 - When registering on our site or contacting us, as appropriate, you may be asked to enter your: name, e-mail address, alternate contact information, or church affiliation.
 You may, however, visit our site anonymously.